vinli0921/vinli0921/README.md

 ## 👋 Hi there, I'm Vincent Li

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m interested in exploring new programming skills and applications of large language models and computer vision models
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing research on LLMs and also learning frontend-backend integration
 - 📫 You can reach me via email 📧 vinli@bu.edu or LinkedIn https://www.linkedin.com/in/vinli0921/
 - ⚡ Fun fact: I have an 80lb (36kg) 🐕 German Shepherd at home